 Keegan Finberg is an assistant professor of English in modern and contemporary American literature at the University of Maryland, Baltimore County.
 She is also affiliate faculty in the departments of Gender, Women’s, + Sexuality Studies and Language, Literacy & Culture at UMBC.

-Keegan Finberg received her Ph.D. in Literature from the University of California, Santa Cruz in 2015.
-She also holds a B.A. from Sarah Lawrence College and a M.A. from UC Santa Cruz.
-She currently teaches in English and Gender Studies at the University of Southern Indiana and she serves as the Reviews Editor at the Southern Indiana Review.
+She received her Ph.D. in Literature from the University of California, Santa Cruz in 2015.
+She holds a B.A. from Sarah Lawrence College and a M.A. from UC Santa Cruz.

-Her academic articles have been published in Textual Practice and Canada and Beyond, and her public scholarship has appeared in Jacket2, The Rumpus, The Believer, and elsewhere.
+Her academic articles have been published in Textual Practice and Canada and Beyond, and her public scholarship has appeared in Los Angeles Review of Books, Jacket2, and elsewhere.
 She has presented her work at the Modern Language Association, the Modernist Studies Association, and the American Comparative Literature Association, among other conferences.

-Keegan has taught a wide range of classes in literature, creative writing, and writing at UC Santa Cruz, Vanderbilt University, and the University of Southern Indiana.
+Before joining the UMBC faculty, Keegan taught a wide range of classes in literature, creative writing, and writing at UC Santa Cruz, Vanderbilt University, and the University of Southern Indiana.

 To contact her send an email to email@example.com